The Evolution of Body Building Supplements

 These days bodybuilding supplements are as common as bottled water.
-From whey powder to creatine and everything in between, the bodybuilding supplements industry has steadily been growing both in popularity and in sheer number of products available.
+All our retail and grocery stores sell them, GNC is usually just down the road, but what about the history of bodybuilding supplements?
+From whey powder to creatine and everything in between, the bodybuilding supplements industry has steadily been growing both in popularity and in the sheer number of products available.

 Over a hundred years.
 That’s how far back you would have to travel back in time to find the first traces of what is now known as bodybuilding supplements, consumable goods that were shown to have a direct impact on developing muscle and physique in the user.